 An element such as a gable, gambrel, skillion roof, projecting wall, corbel, moulding, planter box or timber decking, that provides visual interest to the façade of the dwelling.

 Urban lot

-Lots with an area up to and including 300m2, with a frontage 10m and under.
+Lots with an area up to and including 300m, with a frontage 10m and under as identified on stage sales plans.

 Verandah

 A roofed area with a minimum width of 2.5m across the frontage.